Guide to the Curtis Carroll Davis scrapbook, 1939-1942

 Following his graduation from Duke, Carroll worked as desk chief for the CIA, was a member of the directorate of the Star Spangled Banner Flag Home Association, and was also a prolific writer.
 His most famous works include the biographies, King's Chevalier: A Biography of Lewis Littlepage and That Ambitious Mr. Legare: The Life of James M. Legare of South Carolina.

-[Identification of item], Curtis Carroll Davis scrapbook, University Archives, Duke University.
+[Identification of item], Curtis Carroll Davis scrapbook, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Curtis Carroll Davis scrapbook was received by the University Archives as a gift in 1986.